← Back to blog

 The YAML wall

-Why visual orchestration changes the game
+Why visual orchestration matters

 Visual orchestration tools give you a canvas where agents are nodes and handoffs are edges.
-You can see the entire workflow at a glance, spot bottlenecks, and trace the path a request takes through your system.
+You see the entire workflow at a glance, spot bottlenecks, and trace the path a request takes through your system.

 • Immediate feedback: Drag an agent onto the canvas and see how it connects to the rest of the system in real time.

-• Error prevention: The visual builder can enforce constraints — like preventing circular handoffs — that are easy to miss in raw config files.
+• Error prevention: The visual builder enforces constraints, like preventing circular handoffs, that are easy to miss in raw config files.

 • Collaboration: Non-technical stakeholders can review and understand agent workflows without reading YAML.